Llenar70/allye-doc/Propensity Score Matching.md

 *   **Treatment Variable**:
     *   A variable indicating which individuals received the treatment (treatment group) and which did not (control group).
-    *   **Must be a binary (having two categories) discrete variable (Categorical Variable).** For example, "Administered Drug A" vs. "Administered Placebo", or "Program Participant" vs. "Non-participant".
+    *   Preferably a binary discrete variable (categorical).
+If a multi-level categorical variable is selected, the widget binarizes it internally as Control = the chosen value vs Others = Treated and shows a warning.
 The user selects which value represents the control group within the widget.
 *   **Covariates**:
     *   Variables that may affect both treatment assignment and the outcome.
 Examples include age, gender, disease severity, etc.
     *   Can be numerical (Continuous) or discrete (Categorical) variables.
 Categorical variables are internally converted to dummy variables during propensity score model construction.
 *   **Outcome Variable (Optional)**:
     *   The variable on which the effect of the treatment is to be evaluated.
 Examples include symptom improvement, test scores, etc.
-    *   This widget itself does not directly estimate the effect size using the outcome variable, but it can be specified for users to analyze in the matched data.
-Can be numerical or discrete.
+    *   The widget can optionally estimate the Average Treatment Effect (ATE) using Inverse Propensity Weighting (IPW) when an outcome is provided and "Calculate IPW" is enabled.
+The outcome can be numerical or discrete (categorical outcomes are internally encoded).
 *   **Meta Variables (Optional)**:
     *   Identifiers or additional information not directly used in the analysis but to be retained in the data.
 Examples include patient ID.